drummonds/bytestoneblog/content/posts/Accounting for programmers/British American terminology/_index.md

 Note the different meanings of stock in British and American terminology.

-Their are some common terms:
+There are some common terms:

+- Assets
+- Expenses
+- Liabilities
 - Purchases
 - Sales
 - Total Net Assets